n8n-io/self-hosted-ai-starter-kit/README.md

 - [Local File Trigger](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.localfiletrigger/)
 - [Execute Command](https://docs.n8n.io/integrations/builtin/core-nodes/n8n-nodes-base.executecommand/)

 ## 📜 License

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ## 💬 Support

 Join the conversation in the [n8n Forum](https://community.n8n.io/), where you
 can:

-- **Share Your Work**: Show off what you’ve built with n8n and inspire others in the community.
+- **Share Your Work**: Show off what you've built with n8n and inspire others in the community.
-- **Ask Questions**: Whether you’re just getting started or you’re a seasoned pro, the community and our team are ready to support with any challenges.
+- **Ask Questions**: Whether you're just getting started or you're a seasoned pro, the community and our team are ready to support with any challenges.
 - **Propose Ideas**: Have an idea for a feature or improvement?
 Let us know!
-  We’re always eager to hear what you’d like to see next.
+  We're always eager to hear what you'd like to see next.